-Increasingly, organizations are seeing the value of workplaces where differences are recognized as strengths that contribute to reaching common goals.
-This inclusiveness is important for how all individuals within a firm work together, and it also matters for how a firm and its employees connect with individuals and groups outside the firm.
+Increasingly, organizations are seeing the value of workplaces in which differences are recognized as strengths that contribute to reaching common goals.
+Actively developing inclusiveness is important to support people individually and collectively within the firm, and it also matters for how the firm and its employees connect with individuals and groups outside the firm.

-Diversity in architecture-varying the identity mix of employees and leaders-is being encouraged to improve the profession, by bringing different perspectives and ways of thinking into our work and by better reflecting clients and end users.
+Diversity in architecture-varying the identity mix of employees and leaders-is being encouraged to improve the profession by bringing different perspectives and ways of thinking into our work and by better reflecting clients and end users.
 Yet diversity on its own is only the presence of difference.
 Even when groups are diverse, the dominant culture still holds power (for example, a firm with half men and half women leaders does not guarantee that women's input is equally considered or influential).
-The value of diversity comes in what is done with it-we do disservice to our profession to call for diversity alone.
+We do a disservice to our profession to call for diversity alone: the value of diversity comes in what is done with it.
 For differences to have a positive impact, people must have the skills to work across and gain from heterogeneity.